2021 CrossFit Games: Open

 The Open returned to its previous role as the starting point of a series of qualification events.
 The national champion from the Open qualification was removed so that there will be a smaller field of invitees to the Games.
 The date of the Open was moved back to March, but reduced from five weeks to three starting March 11 with only four workouts held.
 The number of athletes who registered for the Open increased to over 263,500 after two years of decline.
 This year prize money was awarded to the overall winners of the Open for the first time in addition to those awarded for individual workout wins, with each overall winner receiving $15,000.
 Jeffrey Adler and Tia-Clair Toomey were the respective male and female winners of the Open.

 Quarterfinals

 Participants in the Open were separated on a continental basis and only the top 10% on each continent from the Open can qualify for the Quarterfinals before they can move on to the sanctioned Semifinals.
 The new quarterfinals were held online like the Open and similar to those previously used for age-group qualifiers.
-The Quarterfinals started on April 8, around a week and a half after the Open had finished.
-The athletes were required to complete five workouts over three consecutive days after the workouts were released.
+The Quarterfinals for individuals started on April 8, around a week and a half after the Open had finished.
+The athletes were required to complete five workouts over three consecutive days after the workouts were released, and submit their results for specific workouts daily from April 9 to April 11.
 Competitors were ranked by continents; the top 120 men and women and 80 teams from the quarterfinals in North America qualified for the semifinals, while the top 60 men and women and 40 teams in Europe, and the top 30 men and women and 20 teams from each of the continents of Asia, Africa, South America, and Oceania also qualified.

+Team quarterfinals for the top 25% teams were held from April 22 to April 25.
+For teens aged 14-17 and masters aged 35 and over, the Age Group Online Qualifier was used as in previous years, but the number of qualifiers from the Open was fixed at 10% instead of 200 athletes.
+Age Group Online Qualifier took place from May 6 to 9, with the top 20 men and 20 women of each age-group qualifying directly for the Games.